Pair-Dependent Drift of Kerr Neighboring-Overtone Gap Minima

 \subsection{Overview of the broader scan}

-The appendix includes cases beyond the representative set analyzed in the main text.
-We describe them only at a coarse level: clear interior minimum, weak or edge-distorted minimum, or smooth no-trigger behavior.
-The goal is to show the wider numerical landscape around the main-text triggered cases.
+Beyond the main-text representative set, additional cases are summarized only coarsely (clear interior minimum, weak or edge-distorted minimum, or smooth no-trigger behavior) to map the wider landscape around the triggered examples.

 For readability, the pair-grouped appendix is divided into two summary figures.
 Figure~A1 collects the lower neighboring pairs